 According to Debrett, the song was also adapted to “God Save the Queen” for Queen Victoria.
 The “God Save the King” version was then sung until 1952 when King George VI died and Elizabeth II became queen.

-Public chant for the new anthem extended due to events cancelation
+Public chant for the new anthem played in King Charles Coronation

-After Thursday’s announcement of Queen Elizabeth II’s death, some standing vigil outside Buckingham Palace sang the new version, according to reports.
+After the announcement of Queen Elizabeth II’s death, some standing vigil outside Buckingham Palace sang the new version, according to local media reports.